x676f64/secureum-mind_map/content/7. Audit Findings 101/Reentrancy and untrusted contract call in `mintMultiple`.md

 Missing checks and no reentrancy prevention allow untrusted contracts to be called from `mintMultiple`.
 This could be used by an attacker to drain the contracts.

+### Recommendation:
-1. Recommendation: Short term, add checks that cause `mintMultiple` to revert if the amount is zero or the asset is not supported.
+Short term, add checks that cause `mintMultiple` to revert if the amount is zero or the asset is not supported.
 Add a reentrancy guard to the `mint`, `mintMultiple`, `redeem`, and `redeemAll` functions.
 Long term, make use of Slither which will flag the reentrancy.
 Or even better, use Crytic and incorporate static analysis checks into your CI/CD pipeline.
 Add reentrancy guards to all non-view functions callable by anyone.
 Make sure to always revert a transaction if an input is incorrect.
 Disallow calling untrusted contracts.
-2. High Risk severity finding from [ToB’s Audit of Origin Dollar](https://github.com/trailofbits/publications/blob/master/reviews/OriginDollar.pdf)
 ___
 ## Slide Screenshot
 ![037.png](../../images/7.%20Audit%20Findings%20101/037.png)